 Nano Medicine Floor: Over 1,000 m² in size, this floor (2nd storey of the Nano Building) will be home to some of TAU’s top biomedical nanoscientists, including Prof. Ronit Satchi Fainaro (melanoma vaccine) and Prof. Dan Peer (drug delivery).

-$100,000 per year and up Graduate Fellowship Fund: Master’s and doctoral students constitute the main workforce in TAU labs and Israel’s future scientists, scholars, inventors, educators and leaders.
+Graduate Fellowship Fund: Master’s and doctoral students constitute the main workforce in TAU labs and Israel’s future scientists, scholars, inventors, educators and leaders.
 They must be given generous fellowships to help them excel in their research without the worry of supporting themselves and their families.